 Saving money on a themed party can be challenging.
 Thankfully, a friend had a Sillouette and was able to make a few of the decorations (though this is not required, just makes things easier!).

 Only a few items are baby shower specific – all others can be used for any Harry Potter themed celebration!

 I got most of the inspiration from Pinterest and was able to spend less than $140 on the whole party (14 adults and 10 kids)!
 The biggest expenses were balloons and a basic cake I ordered but decorated myself.
 So, cut those out of the plans, and I could have done the party for less than $100.
-Since a friend offered to host the party at her house, we also didn’t have to pay for a venue.
+We even had a friend offer to host the party at her house, so we also didn’t have to pay for a venue!